growerp/growerp/GrowERPObs/1 Introduction/3 Getting started.md

 If you are a **developer** we offer you 2 environments:

 1. The API interface for your own developed frontend
-2. Our use/modify our Flutter frontend.
+2. Use/modify our Flutter frontend.

 Or run it all yourself; both frontend and backend are open source.

-More information in the [[1 Technical Introduction]] section
+More information in the [[1,Technical Introduction]] section